Arizona Layoffs — February 2018

 | Western Refining | Tempe | 32 |

-The largest notice was filed by Acs at its Yuma facility, reporting 60 affected workers.
+Leading the list was Acs at its Yuma facility, reporting 60 affected workers.
 Western Refining followed with 32 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Arizona, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Arizona, with filings falling below both recent and year-ago levels.
 The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Arizona.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Arizona WARN notices, browse layoffs by state, or download the full dataset.